Citation, Documentation of Sources

 Q. I am including several books by the same author in a bibliography.
 Two of them were written when his last name was Smith.
 The last was written after he had changed his name to Jones.
 He is generally referred to as Jones nowadays.
 Should I put them all under Jones, even though the name on the title page is otherwise?

 Doniger, Wendy.
-The Bedtrick: Telling the Difference.
+The Bedtrick: Tales of Sex and Masquerade.
 Chicago: University of Chicago Press, 2000.

 ———.
 See also O’Flaherty, Wendy Doniger.